 Discussion

 In this article, I proposed a novel approach to find valuable mutations in genetic screening using EMS as the mutagen, by making a mutation probability map that predict mutation frequency of each genomic position of C. elegans genome.
-I utilized machine learning to correlate the frequency of EMS-induced mutations found in the WGS results of more than 700 mutants (MMP) to the results of genome-wide epigenetic analyses such as histone modification and DNA-binding proteins, and the bias of flanking sequences next to the mutated site, which was revealed by analyses of MMP (model I).
+I utilized machine learning to correlate the frequency of EMS-induced mutations found in the WGS results of more than 700 mutants (MMP) to the results of genome-wide DNA-binding protein analyses such as histone modification and DNA-binding proteins, and the bias of flanking sequences next to the mutated site, which was revealed by analyses of MMP (model I).
 It was successfully applied to novel genetic screenings and effectively predicted candidate genes that have been subsequently confirmed through rescue experiments.
-Thus, EMS probability map is a simple and effective approach for finding responsible mutations in C. elegans that does not require mapping steps.
-Regarding the resolution, this map provides the mutation probability of every base pair, which enable to predict how much likely the base is mutated by EMS in a WGS dataset.
+Thus, EMS probability map is a simple and effective approach for finding responsible mutations in C. elegans that does not require genetic mapping steps.
+Regarding the resolution, this map provides the mutation probability of every base pair, which enables us to predict how likely the base is mutated by EMS in a WGS dataset.
 Also, it is qualified to deal with the forward screening data and small size data with a lower mutation anticipation of each gene.